 The Personnel Board won’t return a decision on Brandi Leigh Reed's appeal of her termination until its July 25 meeting.
 Reed, who had been on administrative duty since May 2018, was fired Jan.
 28.

 Reed, 28, was in her seventh year with the department.
 She was terminated for conduct unbecoming of an officer and failure to follow policy in a May 22, 2018, incident at the Hartselle home of fellow officer Zachary Charles Blanton.
-She and Blanton were charged with misdemeanor assault after an altercation in which Blanton's sister-in-law accused them of having an affair while Blanton's wife was out of town.
+She and Blanton were charged with misdemeanor harassment after an altercation in which Blanton's sister-in-law accused them of having an affair while Blanton's wife was out of town.
 Both officers were found not guilty of the assault charge.

 Blanton was allowed to resign Wednesday morning before his scheduled termination hearing with the Personnel Board, said Assistant City Attorney Chip Alexander.